 Trust is fundamental to commerce.
 Any business transaction is based upon trust and requires secure way of transferring assets between transacting parties.
 Financial institutions like banks provide this trust by maintaining a true record of banking transactions.
-Government agencies provide evidence of land title, driving license records, medical records and other assets by often maintaining a transaction log.
-They usually achieve this trust by maintaining a central store for recording transactions that can be relied upon to verify each transaction.
-This means that the onus of maintaining the security and sanctity of this central store also lies with the authority owning it.
-This grants significant responsibility and control to the central authority or the intermediary facilitating commerce between the transacting parties, great responsibility as well as control.
-The intermediary can pretty much dictate the rules of commerce that every transacting party needs to abide by.
+Government agencies provide evidence of land titles, vehicle registration records, health and education records etc by maintaining a transaction log.
+They provide trust by maintaining a central store for recording transactions that can be relied upon to verify each transaction.
+The onus of maintaining the transactions accurately and securely on the central store also lies with the authority owning it.
+This grants significant responsibility and control to the central authority or the intermediary facilitating commerce between the transacting parties, huge responsibility as well as control.
+The intermediary pretty much dictates the rules of commerce that every transacting party needs to abide by.
 Sometimes the intermediary gets it right but occasionally it can also be a single point of failure e.g. in the global financial crash of 2008, banks were at the center of the economic turmoil.

 - Is the transaction store owned by the central authority tamper evident and prevent any illegitimate records being added or updated?
 Is it independently and transparently verifiable in case of a dispute?

 Decentralized trust and control